Cell phone companies see spike in surveillance requests

 The Computer and Communications Industry Association, a tech industry trade group, said it was concerned that the growing government demand for user information was coming less from warrants that require a judge's approval and more from subpoenas without oversight.

-The group, which includes Google Inc (GOOG.O), Facebook Inc (FB.O), Sprint Nextel and Microsoft Corp (MSFT.O) called on lawmakers on Monday to overhaul the Electronic Communications Privacy Act to expand full warrant protections to online and mobile content and to location information.
+The group, which includes Google Inc, Facebook Inc, Sprint Nextel and Microsoft Corp called on lawmakers on Monday to overhaul the Electronic Communications Privacy Act to expand full warrant protections to online and mobile content and to location information.

 "As access to our wireless data gets easier to obtain by government, and we move to using communications methods that don't involve voice such as email and text messaging, there is less reason for them to go through the process of getting a wiretap warrant," CCIA attorney Ross Schulman said in a blog post.